-In the first stress scenario it is assumed that all tenant breaks are exercised, and leases are not renewed on expiry resulting in significant capital expenditure and void periods of one year after which an occupier takes over a lease with 18 months' rent free.
+In the first stress scenario applied to the model described above it is assumed that all tenant breaks are exercised, and leases are not renewed on expiry resulting in significant capital expenditure and void periods of one year after which an occupier takes over a lease with 18 months' rent free.
 In the second scenario, it is assumed in addition that the Group's largest occupier defaults, resulting in significant capital expenditure and a loss of 14% of rental income for two years until a new occupier is found.
-Both these extreme scenarios result in the Group experiencing a cash shortfall before the end of the five-year period, but in the unlikely event that either scenario arose, the Board could defer capital expenditure, increase borrowing or in the extreme sell properties or reduce the dividend to ensure the Group remained viable.
+Both these extreme scenarios result in the Group experiencing a cash shortfall before the end of the five-year period, if required to by the unlikely actual occurrence of any of the cash shortfalls described above, the Board could defer capital expenditure, increase borrowing or in the extreme sell properties or reduce the dividend to ensure the Group remained viable.

 Based on the results of their assessment, the Directors have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the five-year period of their assessment.
-In making this assessment the Directors have assumed that there will not be a successful vote to discontinue the Company in 2023, as feedback from shareholders indicates that this is unlikely, and that the existing borrowing can be refinanced when it matures in 2027.
+In making this assessment the Directors have assumed that there will not be a request for shareholder vote to discontinue the Company in 2028, and that the existing borrowing can be refinanced when it matures in 2027.